MennaTullahTaha/AlgoDsSearchEngine/README.md

 1. As a user I can create/update/delete an account.
 2. As a user I can sign in.
-3. As a user I can favourite algorithms page.
-4. As a User I can favourite DataStructure page.
-5. As a user I can search for algorithms based on their time and memory complexities.
-6. As a user I can create a post regarding an Algorithm.
+3. As a user I can create a post
-7. As a User I can comment on a post regarding an Algorithm.
+4. As a User I can comment on a post
-8. As a user I can search for a DataStructure based on its name or description.
+5. As a user I can search for a DataStructure based on its name or description.
-9. As a user I can create/update/delete a post regarding a DataStructure.
-10. As a User I can create/update comment on a post related to DataStructure.
-11. As a User I can favourite a post.
-12. As a User I can view posts.
+6. As a User I can view posts.
-13. As a User I can view comments.
+7. As a User I can view comments.